For Men: How To Prevent & Treat Oily Skin

 Even if you’re destined for oily skin, with these expert skin care tips, you can be on your way to less-greasy skin in no time.

 Remember to wash and moisturize twice per day, exfoliate once per week, and pick up a couple of easy-to-use products, like blotting papers and SiO patches.

-Get ready to say hello to healthier, more handsome (and less oily) skin.
+Get ready to say hello to healthier and younger looking skin.